BuryatyaTut/Audit_Farm_MixBytes/AsadR_Audit.md

 ### 1.2 Security Assessment Methodology

-One student-auditor were involved into the work on the audit.
-Auditor check the code with the methodology described below:
+One student auditor was involved in the audit work.
+The auditor checked the code using the following methodology:

-* Checking each file independently for a specific for this project vulnerabilities
+* Independently checking each file for vulnerabilities specific to this project
-* Checking the code in accordance with the vulnerabilities checklist
+* Reviewing the code in accordance with a vulnerabilities checklist
-* Checking the correctness of code when possibile bad scenarios of cross-contracts function calling is happening
+* Verifying the correctness of the code in scenarios where potentially bad cross-contract function calls could occur

 #### Funding Severity breakdown